cemu-project/Cemu/BUILD.md

 For Arch and most derivatives:

-`sudo pacman -S cmake git base-devel ninja nasm linux-headers zip`
+`sudo pacman -S cmake git base-devel ninja nasm linux-headers zip spirv-headers`

+Vcpkg provides spirv-headers but for some it's needed in arch it seems.

 Added zip incase the user runs KDE but with gnome zip is included.